hpcleuven/VscDocumentation/source/access/data_transfer_using_winscp.rst

    or the desktop.

 During the installation of WinSCP, you'll be prompted for a mode.
-But you can always change your mind afterwards and selct the interface mode by selecting the \\"Preferences\" category after starting WinSCP.
+But you can always change your mind afterwards and select the interface mode by selecting the \\"Preferences\" category after starting WinSCP.

 Enable logging